Virgin Media won awards in five categories at the Choose Broadband Awards 2023, including:

 Volt is available as an upgrade to most Virgin Media TV and broadband deals.

 Volt sometimes boosts the broadband speed to the next tier up, for example M125 broadband would be boosted to M250.
-In addition, customers get a 6GB or 10GB O2 mobile SIM, while all other O2 mobile plans in the household receive double data.
+In addition, customers get a 4GB, 30GB, or Unlimited O2 mobile SIM, while all other O2 mobile plans in the household receive double data.

 Other Volt benefits include access to Virgin Media's WiFi Max whole home WiFi guarantee for free, a roaming bolt-on, and discounts through O2 Priority.